isopink/isopink.github.io/_posts/2025-04-19-Kernel Methods.md

 <br>

-Now, let us introduce the general case.
+Now, let us introduce the general case, Polynominal Kernel.
 Consider we are given:

 <br>